davepinch/pinchy.cc/content/topics/places/mountains/table-mountain-skamania-county-1512710/table-mountain-skamania-county-1512710.md

   - Columbia River Gorge National Scenic Area
   - Skamania County, Washington
   - Washington
-not to be confused with: Table Mountain (GNIS feature ID 1526883)
+not to be confused with: Table Mountain (Skamania County feature ID 1526883)
 note: >-
   There are two Table Mountains in Skamania County, Washington.
 This one is located southwest of Mount Adams near the Columbia River.
 The other Table Mountain is further north between Mount Saint Helens and Mount Adams.
 openstreetmap: "https://www.openstreetmap.org/node/356542286"